 Construction of the bridge commenced in July, with the expertise of a construction company that specializes in mountainous projects.
 Cable cars transported the necessary building materials to the site, and helicopters delivered the larger pieces by air.
 The total cost of the bridge was $1.6 million.

 According to Peter Reinle, a spokesperson for the Titlis Engelberg Ski Resort, the bridge has been built to last for 1,000 years.
 It can withstand the high winds, as well as over 500 tons of snow if need be.
-It will be open to visitors whenever the cable car is operating, usually daily, weather permitting.
-Cost to ride the cable car and cross the bridge is about $90 USD.
+It will be open to visitors whenever the cable car is operating, usually daily, weather permitting - an exciting option for those planning a trip to Switzerland.
+Cost to ride the cable car and cross the bridge is currently about $90 USD.